manissen/predicting-recipe-health/README.md

 Since all the features are numerical, we did not have to do any encoding.

 **Model and Pipeline:**
 The model was wrapped in a Pipeline for modularity, combining preprocessing and model training.
 The RandomForestClassifier was trained with class weighting to address imbalanced classes.

 **Performance**

-On the held-out test set, the model achieved:
+On the test set, the model achieved:
 - Accuracy: 62%
 - F1-scores:
     - Healthy: 0.76